Alix Rogers

 Biography

 Before returning to Belmont, Alix served as a staff attorney with the Legal Aid Society of Middle Tennessee and the Cumberlands, where she represented clients in family, housing, consumer, employment, and re-entry matters.
 She was honored by the organization with the Drake Holliday Award and was recognized statewide as the 2021 New Advocate of the Year by the Tennessee Alliance for Legal Services.
-Alix has also practiced with a private firm in southern Middle Tennessee, where she focused on family law, general civil litigation, and estate planning.
+Alix also practiced with a private firm in southern Middle Tennessee, where she focused on family law, general civil litigation, and estate planning.

 Presentations & Publications: